-There is a tremendous number of books, journal and trade magazine articles, and open access and for-profit web sites that offer advice about how to write a college-level research paper.
+A tremendous number of books, journal and magazine articles, and open access and for-profit web sites are available that offer advice about how to write a college-level research paper.
 In particular, the web sites linked below were consulted while developing this guide.
-To facilitate further access to information about writing papers and completing related assignments in your social sciences coursework, refer to these links, or, consult the resources cited in the individual text boxes that were used when the content was written or revised.
+To facilitate further access to information about writing papers and completing related assignments in your social sciences coursework, refer to these links, or, consult the resources cited in the individual text boxes that were referred to when specific content was written, updated, or revised.

 Study Skills Program.
 University of Canberra